Prestige Veteran Medical Consulting

 What is a Nexus Letter?

-This letter can be crucial for substantiating service-connected disability claims, especially when the cause is not evident in standard military records or when conditions have worsened post-service.
-For example, a veteran’s hearing loss worsens after military service due to prolonged noise exposure from aircraft.
+This VA nexus letter can be crucial for substantiating service-connected disability claims, especially when the cause is not evident in military records or conditions worsened post-service, helping a veteran secure an accurate VA disability rating.

-It is always best to seek expert legal consultation with an accredited VA legal representative when considering whether this may be a good option for your military service connection claim.
+It is always best to seek expert legal consultation with an accredited VA legal representative or attorney when considering whether this may be a good option for your military service connection claim.

 Which Claims Require a Nexus Letter?